New & Used Nissan Xterra: In Depth

 GET A FREE PRICE QUOTE

-The Nissan Xterra is an SUV that seats five passengers has offers off-roading ability suited for the weekend warriors who want to enjoy some off-road fun.
+The Nissan Xterra is an SUV that can hold up to five passengers and offers off-roading ability intended for the weekend warriors who want to have some off-road fun.

 The U.S.-built Xterra is derived from the Nissan Frontier pickup, and it's one of the few sport-utility vehicles left of its kind--the kind expressly built for off-road toughness, and sacrificing a bit of on-road fluency in the process.
 If your interests almost always keep you on pavement, you're going to be almost certainly better-suited for the Nissan Murano crossover, while the Jeep Wrangler or Toyota FJ Cruiser are worth a look if that off-road ability is necessary.